 - Halo Hybrid Laser: Fractional laser treatments can resurface the skin and minimize fine wrinkles.
 This treatment will also brighten your skin and provide greater luminosity.

-- Silk Peel Diamond Microdermabrasion: This treatment provides a gentle way to lighten and brighten your skin.
-Diamond tipped microdermabrasion is combined with lightening serum for excellent results.
+- Diamond Glow: This treatment provides a gentle way to lighten and brighten your skin.
+Diamond tipped microdermabrasion is combined with SkinMedica serums for excellent results.

 - Obagi Skin Renew System: Obagi incorporates prescription ingredients to expedite skin lightening and suppress the activity of melanin production.

 - Fraxel DUAL uses a special laser wavelength that is specific to discoloration.
 Bonus?
-Helps take care of precancers at the same time.
+Helps take care of precancers at the same time and smooths as well.

 - Laser Genesis: Taking into account the sensitivity of skin with Melasma, the gentle action of Laser Genesis is one of the safer options to lift brown pigmentation caused by hormones.

-In addition, using a sunscreen with SPF 50 or higher is crucial for controlling pigmentary activity whenever you're in the sun.
+Using a sunscreen with SPF 40 or higher is crucial for controlling pigmentary activity whenever you're in the sun.
+We can't over-stress the need for consistent sunscreen use.

 Please contact Dr. Rebecca Fitzgerald using the form on this page or call 323-464-8046 today to schedule your hyperpigmentation treatment consultation.
 We serve patients in Los Angeles, Beverly Hills and Larchmont, California.